Elyft/Orange-sms/README.md

 # Orange-sms
  Node library for sending Sms with Orange Sms Api

+## Context
+Those who have already tried to use Orange Africa's SMS sending API have noticed that the documentation on the internet is almost non-existent for both php and Nodejs, and the one on the orange developper website is quite complicated.
+This library aims to make the API for sending orange text messages accessible to everyone. with it's abstraction Orange-sms makes it possible for all developers to send sms on NodeJs server.

+Translated with www.DeepL.com/Translator

 ## Create an Account and App on Orange developper Portal
 1. Go to the [Orange Developper Portal](https://developer.orange.com/) and create your account
 2. Click on my App and create your Orange App